eth-protocol-fellows/protocol-studies/docs/wiki/research/roadmap.md

 ### the Scourge
-Upgrades related to censorship resistance, decentralization and protocol risks from MEV.
+Upgrades related to censorship resistance, decentralization and mitigating protocol risks from MEV.

 **TODO**
 | Upgrade | Description | Expected effect | State of the art |